Plate Girders

 Web Slenderness

-To minimize weight and material cost, the primary objective in plate girder design is to make the web as deep as possible (to maximize the moment arm between the flanges, thus minimizing the required flange area) and as thin as possible.
+The fundamental challenge of plate girder design is the impact of slender webs on performance and design.
+To minimize weight and material cost, the primary objective is to make the web as deep as possible (to maximize the moment arm between the flanges, minimizing flange area) and as thin as possible.

 This makes the web highly susceptible to local buckling under bending (flexure) and shear long before the material reaches its yield strength.